 1 teaspoon paprika

-1/4 teaspoon cloves
+1/4 teaspoon ground cloves

-1/2 teaspoon cumin
+1/2 teaspoon ground cumin

-1/4 teaspoon black pepper
+1/4 teaspoon ground black pepper

 3/4 teaspoon salt

-1 onion, diced
+1 medium onion, diced

-2 garlic cloves, crushed
+2 cloves garlic, crushed

-1 tablespoon white wine or vinegar or broth
+1 tablespoon white wine vinegar or broth

 Heat about 1 tablespoon of fat over medium-high heat.
 Add chicken livers and brown well on all sides; you want them to get a nice crust.
 Set aside on a plate to catch juices.